Funding program

 We have offered the following funding programs:

-- Approximately $25k available, up to $5K per call, for applied artificial intelligence research projects.
+- Approximately $25k was made available, up to $5K per call, for applied artificial intelligence research projects.

-- We encourage early career researchers to apply and will prioritize funding projects evenly across the four faculty.
+- We encouraged early career researchers to apply and will prioritize funding projects evenly across the four faculty.

-- Successful applicants commit to public engagement through a workshop, seminar, poster session, or other kind of event.
+- Successful applicants committed to public engagement through a workshop, seminar, poster session, or other kind of event.

-- Approximately $45k available, up to $10k per call for inter-cluster and cluster-based working groups centered around a theme related to applied AI.
-This might be Art and AI, Life-sciences and AI, or other variations our members propose.
+- Approximately $45k was made available, up to $10k per call for inter-cluster and cluster-based working groups centered around a theme related to applied AI.
+Our members proposed AI&SynthBio, AI&Health, but we were open to a variety of art, life-science, or other variations our members proposed.

-- We will provide up to 5k of funding for each working group.
+- We provided up to $5k of funding for each working group.
 In addition, we will provide $1k honorariums each for 3-5 graduate students who will participate in the projects of the working group.

-- Successful applicants commit to public engagement through a workshop, seminar, poster session, or other kind of event.
+- Successful applicants committed to public engagement through a workshop, seminar, poster session, or other kind of event.

 2022 AI Auditing Seed Funding